Counter Surfing Solutions

 Years ago, my lab-husky mix Salem looked a little pudgy.
 I thought, “I need to feed her less.”
-Later I decided to have a piece of homemade strawberry bread – I had picked the strawberries from a strawberry patch – and the bread was nowhere to be found.
+Later, I decided to have a piece of homemade strawberry bread – I had picked the strawberries from a strawberry patch – and the bread was nowhere to be found.
 The culprit?
 Salem!
 She ate the entire loaf of bread and hid the ripped baggie.
 Her swollen belly was the result of her prize!

 Some dogs are sneaky about counter surfing, as Salem was, and wouldn’t dare try it in front of you.
 Instead, they watch you and wait for an opportunity.
 Other dogs will shamelessly attempt to steal from the counter right in front of you!

-- Do not leave food unattended on the counter.
 Without delicious smells, the dog will be less likely to investigate.
 Of course, you will have food on the counter when you're cooking, so do not leave the room or food unattended unless your dog is secured.

-When you are in the kitchen and your dog is not counter surfing, reward him with kibble (or treats) for having all four paws on the floor.
+When you are in the kitchen and your dog is not counter surfing, reward them with kibble (or treats) for having all four paws on the floor.
 Better yet, if your dog is lying down near you on a dog bed or mat, reward the dog often.
 Thus, the dog will think, “Better things happen to me when I am in this place than when I counter surf.”

-- If you catch your dog with his paws or muzzle on the counter, interrupt the behavior with a verbal "eh-eh" in a neutral, non-angry but non-happy voice and gently guide your dog by his collar to his nearby crate for a 20-second time-out.
+If you catch your dog with their paws or muzzle on the counter, interrupt the behavior with a verbal "eh-eh" in a neutral, non-angry (but non-happy) voice and gently guide your dog by their collar to their nearby crate for a 20-second time-out.

 If your dog doesn’t already counter surf or if you have a growing puppy that cannot yet reach the counter, ensure that lovely kitchen behaviors continue by doing steps 1, 2 and 3 above.
-Reinforce the behaviors that you like so those behaviors continue!
+Reinforce the behaviors that you like, so those behaviors continue!